ebunoluwaogungbe-creator/Ebunjah-Portfolio/README.md

 ## 💡 How I See Data

-To me, data is more than numbers on a spreadsheet — it is a story waiting to be understood.
+To me, data is more than numbers on a spreadsheet.
+It is a story waiting to be understood.
 Every dataset contains insights that can help businesses improve operations, reduce risks, increase profitability, and make better decisions.

 I believe good data analysis is not just about creating charts, but about turning information into actionable insights that create impact.